 Transactions Inquiry Overview

-There are four Inquiry screens within the Accounts Receivables menu that allow you to access your main Client information, with the first one being the Transaction Inquiry screen.
+There are four Inquiry screens within the Accounts Receivables menu.
+This allows you to access your main Client information, with the first one being the Transactions Inquiry screen.
 The Transaction Inquiry screen displays a list of all current Client and Receivables transaction records.

 These transactions are initially listed in order of entry with the most recently dated transaction at the top.
-You can change the sort order by simply clicking on any of the column headings.
+Additionally, you are able to change the sort order by simply clicking on any of the column headings.
 You can also change the selected column by re-clicking the column heading to change it from ascending to descending, or vice versa.

 You can also adjust the order of the columns by clicking on the column and dragging to the left or right.
 Like other List Windows, you can re-organise the information displayed by highlighting and using functions from the Options Menu.